Congratulations on selecting this quality Aer-Max system.

 PROBLEM : Water problems were initially solved but returned a few days later.
 Possible solution is a restriction in the backwash system.

-SOLUTION : Make sure there is no kink in backwash line.
-Also, advance filter control to backwash and measure water flow from drain.
-A 5 gallon bucket will fill in one minute if there is no restriction.
 The flow may be restricted due to media lodged in the backwash chamber and/or backwash flow control button (washer).
 With water completely shut off, advance filter into backwash position.
-Use caution, unit may be still under pressure and may spray out water when drain line is removed.
+Use caution — unit may still be under pressure and may spray out water when drain line is removed.
 Remove locking pin where drain line is connected to filter.
 Remove fitting and clean out media.
 Re-connect and gradually open inlet valve to flush out excess mineral.
 Re-check flow rate from end of drain line.

 SOLUTION : If bacteria is present, it will be necessary to modify the equipment.
 A chlorinator or other modification will solve the problem.

-SOLUTION : Plug off the outlet of the compressor and plug into an alternate power source and observe pressure gauge.
-If the presuure does not come up to desired level, go to Section 1 and make certain that the fittings are installed in the exact ports shown in diagram 1.
+SOLUTION : Unplug the outlet of the compressor and plug into an alternate power source and observe pressure gauge.
+If the presure does not come up to desired level, go to Section 1 and make certain that the fittings are installed in the exact ports shown in the diagram.
 Except for small droplets on the poly tubing, there should be no water present.
 Test the 1/4 inch check valves if water is present in the tubing.
 They may need replacement.
-Be sure the A/P is mounted above the Level of the injection point.
-A damaged or defective A/P is rare.
-Please explore solutions before calling for a return authorization number.

 PROBLEM : Sulfur odor is reduced, but not eliminated.
 Possible cause is that there is not enough turnover of air.

-a.
 This is where the threaded plastic baffle is screwed in.
 This is the port where water to be treated enters.

 This is where the double aeration tube is screwed in.
 It is the port where air enters the tank.
 It will be left unused if your unit does not have the double aeration feature.